Metempsychosis -- full rpg ruleset -- work in progress

 If your weapon deals 2d10, simply add the numbers, as single digits, together.
 Example, I roll a 38.
 My damage is 11 (3+8) plus weapon grade and relevant ability bonus.

-Zeroes count as 10s, so a roll of 00+0 (10%) would be 20 damage.
+For the purpose of rolling damage, zeroes count as 10s, so a roll of 00+0 (10%) would be 20 damage.

 CRITICAL FAIL (ATTACK)